wp-plugins/gallery-bank/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-WP Gallery Bank is an enhanced tool to create Responsive and Beautiful Photo Galleries for WordPress Websites.
+WP Gallery Bank is an enhanced tool to create Responsive and Beautiful Photo Galleries and Albums for WordPress Websites.

 == Description ==

-**Gallery Bank** is a WordPress Plugin designed to create Elegant and Beautiful **Photo Gallery** Albums along with Images and videos using Grid Albums, List Albums, Individual Albums, Masonry Layouts and Thumbnail Layouts along with Special Effects and Animation Effects.
+**Gallery Bank** is a WordPress Plugin designed to create Elegant and Beautiful **Photo Gallery Albums** along with Images and videos using Grid Albums, List Albums, Individual Albums, Masonry Layouts and Thumbnail Layouts along with Special Effects and Animation Effects.

 **Gallery Bank** is the only available WordPress Plugin in the market with extra-ordinary features.
 It is loaded with 200+ features and creates stunning Photo Galleries on any WordPress site.